fodorbalint/PathMaker/README.md

 # One Way Labyrinth

-This program aims to solve the following riddle:
+This program aims to solve the following challenge:

 "Generate a line that goes through an n x n grid (where n is a natural number), passing through each field once.
 The line has to start from the field at the upper left corner (1 x 1) and end at n x n.
-At any time it is allowed to move left, right, up or down, and it has to randomly choose between the available fields.
+At any time it is allowed to move left, right, up or down, and it has to randomly choose between the available fields."
-Output the image in svg format."

-From the simple rules of movement and lines to complete in the future, complicated patterns can result.
-In certain cases when you have drawn a path, it can be revealed that the enclosed or surrounding area cannot be filled.

-Here is an example:.
+At first sight it may not look like a big challenge.
+But look at the following example:

 <img src="References/0701_1.svg"/>

+The program calculated the blue lines, these are necessary to go through in the future based on how the black line was drawn.
-The program calculated the blue lines for you.
-Do you see why this situation is impossible?
+Do you see why the board is impossible to fill from now on?

+The question is, is there a single rule or a set of rules that will guarantee you can draw a labyrinth of any size?
+Or do the rules get infinitely complex?

 In the beginning of the project I let the program run on a 21x21 field, and whenever I noticed a trouble, I coded the solution into it.
 While you can discover many patterns this way, a gradual approach may be more effective.